 How Long Can Solar Battery Power a House During an Outage?

-When you install a home battery, what you are really doing is providing your home with a backup energy reserve in the case of an outage.
+When you install a home battery, you’re gaining a backup energy reserve in the case of an outage.

 Whether you have a solar panel system at your home or not, a home battery can be used to store electricity and deliver it to your home appliances and devices.
-The benefits of a home battery are clear, especially during short or long-term outages, or in areas with Time-of-Use (TOU) rates that make electricity more expensive during peak use hours.
+The benefits of a home battery are clear, especially during short or long-term outages, and in areas with Time-of-Use (TOU) rates or weak net metering policies.

-In this article, we’ll show you how to calculate how long a battery paired with solar can power your house during a power outage, and give you some tips for maximizing your battery usage.
+In this article, we’ll show you how to calculate how a solar and battery system can power your house during a grid outage, and give you some tips for maximizing your battery usage.

 How long can a solar battery power a house?

-Without running AC or electric heat, a 10 kWh battery alone can power the basic operations of a house for at least 24 hours, and longer with careful budgeting.
-When paired with solar, battery storage can power more electrical systems and provide backup electricity for even longer.
+Without running AC or electric heat, a 10 kWh battery alone can power the critical electrical systems in an average house for at least 24 hours, and longer with careful budgeting.
+When paired with solar panels, battery storage can power more electrical systems and provide backup electricity for even longer.

 In fact, a recent study by the Lawrence Berkeley National Laboratory found that when heating and cooling are excluded: